C. R. Vyas: Early life

 Vyas was born in Osmanabad, Maharashtra, into a family of Sanskrit scholars and Hari kirtankars.
 He was influenced by the singing of his father and grandfather, episodes from Ramayan and Mahabharata.

 He had his initial music training from Govindrao Bhatambrekar of the Kirana gharana for a decade.
 Then he learnt from Rajarambua Paradkar of Gwalior.
 While he was training in the Gwalior style of singing, he was impressed by Jagannathbuwa Purohit who belonged to the Agra gharana and started learning from him.
 He also got guidance from Yeshwantbuva Mirashi.
 He also benefited from association with other scholars/musicians, namely S N Ratanjankar, Chidanand Nagarkar, S.C.R.
 Bhat and K. G. Ginde.

 Career

 C. R. Vyas had an open-throated voice and sang a blend of all the different gharanas he was trained in, but the influence of the Gwalior gayaki is quite prominent.

 He had been employed at ITC in a white collar job.
 Music was not a primary vocation.
 In his own words, "In our time we did not think of earning either fame or money through music".
 He was a leading artist in AIR and on TV.
 He has participated in major musical events in India as well as abroad.

-Among his disciples are Shripad Paradkar (son of his own guru Legendary Gwalior gharana vocalist Pt Rajarambua Paradkar), Prabhakar Karekar, Sriram Parasuram, Sanjeev Chimmalgi, Ganapati Bhat and his son Suhas Vyas.
+Among his disciples are Shripad Paradkar (son of his own guru Legendary Gwalior gharana vocalist Pt Rajarambua Paradkar), Prabhakar Karekar, Sriram Parasuram, Mangala Ranade, Sanjeev Chimmalgi, Ganapati Bhat and his son Suhas Vyas.
 Jitendra Abhisheki was his student for almost ten years.